-This world is full of different voices that keep telling us who are are, trying very hard to feed us with their worldview/value systems and ultimately to win our heart and loyalty.
+This world is full of different voices that keep telling us who we are, trying very hard to feed us with their worldview/value systems and ultimately to win our heart and loyalty.
 Every counselor/therapist has his/her own worldview and provides counseling based on that particular worldview.
 Here are two typical voices (worldviews) that we hear.
 Which one do you listen to?
 And how does that impact your own life and how you see the world?

 Voice I (A Declaration of Self-esteem in a Culture Emphasizing Self-esteem)